confluentinc/operator-earlyaccess/secure-authn-encrypt-deploy/README.rst

 and the rest of Confluent Platform components as shown below:

 .. figure:: ../images/confluent-platform-security-deployment.png
-   :width: 400px
+   :width: 300px

 To support the above deployment scenario, you need to provide the following
 credentials:

-* Root Certificate Authority to auto-generated certificates
+* Root Certificate Authority to auto-generate certificates

 * Authentication credentials for Zookeeper, Kafka, and Control Center